Market Efficiency and the Heterogeneous Impact of Financial Liberalization: Evidence from the Shanghai-Hong Kong Stock Connect: Announcement Effect to the share price premium

-In this subsection, we employ several robustness checks to make our result more reliable.
-Firstly, we examine whether the initial policy announcement generated an immediate pricing response.
-Specifically, we use April 2014 as an alternative event date, motivated by Premier Li Keqiang’s statement on 10 April 2014 regarding the establishment of a Shanghai-Hong Kong stock market connectivity mechanism.\footnote{On 10 April 2014, Premier Li Keqiang stated that China would actively create conditions to establish a Shanghai-Hong Kong stock exchanges connectivity mechanism to promote further two-way opening-up and the healthy development of the mainland and Hong Kong capital markets.} Table~\ref{tab:4} reports GMM estimates across specifications in Columns~(1)-(6), where control variables are sequentially added and Column~(6) presents the full model.
+Table~\ref{tab:B1} reports GMM estimates across specifications in Columns~(1)-(6), where control variables are sequentially added and Column~(6) presents the full model.
 Across all columns, the estimated coefficient on \texttt{Announcement} is close to zero and statistically insignificant, suggesting no economically meaningful change in the AH premium around the announcement date at the monthly frequency.
 A potential interpretation is that the announcement did not immediately relax the trading, settlement, or capital-account constraints that limit cross-market arbitrage; consequently, any convergence forces induced by the policy were unlikely to materialize until implementation.